General Program Questions

 Are there benefits to applying early?

 We encourage all applicants to apply early.
-Because we are selecting a limited number of residents to serve in BPE’s Teaching Academies for 2024-25, we strongly encourage you to apply to the priority deadline.
+Because we are selecting a limited number of residents for the 2025-26 program year, we strongly encourage you to apply to the priority deadline.

 How strict are BTR’s application deadlines?
 Do all transcripts need to be in by the deadline?